 Making a big down payment lowers your monthly payments and leaves you less likely to be upside down if the car is totaled or you decide to trade in the vehicle before it’s paid off.

 But if you’re leasing a car, especially a car with a low money factor, a low selling price or both, that advice may not apply.

-In fact, if the lease terms are good, the smart play may be to put down as little money down as possible.
+If the lease terms are good, the smart play may be to put as little money down as possible.

 Add in the money factor (the interest rate for a lease), a few fees and taxes, and you have the bulk of your lease payment.
 Here’s an example:

 Imagine getting a car that has an MSRP of $22,000 and a 50 percent residual.